 If the fracture was caused by osteoporosis, your healthcare provider may suggest that

 you take certain vitamins, minerals, or medicines to help strengthen your bones and

 Your healthcare provider may give you other instructions about what you should do

 after your procedure.
 Be sure you understand the instructions and how to use any prescription

 medicines you’re given.
-Also know how to reach the doctor if you have any problems
+Also know how to reach the healthcare provider if you have

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure